Dubai Real Estate Regulatory Agency: Responsibilities

 RERA also informs people on regulatory acts when buying and renting the real estate in Dubai.
 Land resources can be in security until the building up is finished.
 The land can be divided but only after a certain approval according local planning.
 The land given cannot be either bought nor sold until the written direction of His Highness Sheikh Mohammed Bin Rashed Al Maktoum is received.
 According to the policy of confidentiality the Dubai Land Department doesn't publish any information about its clients.
 Information about the land conditions can be given when the Dubai Land Department studies the condition of Land relations.

 In November 2013, Dubai Land Department launched an online real estate portal designed for sale, rental and auctions of properties, as well as for exchanging private and public real estate information.

 Management

-The director of the agency is Marwan Bin Galita.
+The director of the agency is Marwan Bin Ghalita.